Making a VM preemptible

 -

-View the description of the CLI command to create a preemptible VM:
+See the description of the CLI command for creating a preemptible VM:

 yc compute instance create --help